mrd0x/secblog/src/pages/browser-in-the-browser-phishing-attack/index.md

 ## Replicating The Window

 Fortunately for us, replicating the entire window design using basic HTML/CSS is quite simple.
-Combine the window design with an iFrame pointing to the malicious server hosting the phishing page, and its basically indistinguishable.
+Combine the window design with an iframe pointing to the malicious server hosting the phishing page, and its basically indistinguishable.
 The image below shows the fake window compared with the real window.
 Very few people would notice the slight differences between the two.

 ![Real-Fake](./real-fake.png)